 Clyde Butcher's Big Cypress Gallery

-Swamp walks are offered every Saturday to the public between September and March, and private walks may be arranged for groups. the annual Labor Day Weekend Muck-About with swamp walks, photographic demonstrations and more has become very popular and requires advance reservations.
+Scheduled swamp walks are offered Fridays through Mondays from late fall through spring.
+Private walks may be arranged for groups on other days.
+The annual Fall Festival at the gallery, usually the last weekend in October, includes swamp walks, photographic demonstrations, and more has become very popular and requires advance reservations.
 The gallery is also a great stop for drivers traveling the Tamiami Trail.
 The gallery, filled with Clyde Butcher's unique large format black & white Everglades photographs, is located between Shark Valley and the Big Cypress National Preserve's Oasis Visitor Center, halfway between Miami and Naples.

 Located in The Ivey House Bed & Breakfast in Everglades City – full backcountry outfitters for canoe, kayak and swamp exploration trips.